ChideraDev/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

- function that multiplies two integers function that prints the numbers, from 0 to 9, followed by a new line function that draws a straight line in the terminal
+ function that multiplies two integers function that prints the numbers, from 0 to 9, followed by a new line function that draws a straight line in the terminal function that prints a square, followed by a new line